 The goal is to estimate the dimension of interference areas.
 For doing so, several propagation models can be used; such as ITU-R P.452, ITU-R P.1546 or other models used for mobile radio planning, such as Okumura-Hata.
+The CEPT Monte-Carlo analysis SEAMCAT tool (See ECC Report 252 Annex 17) includes these models and additionally the Extended Okamura-Hata model.

-For each of the models cited above, the following considerations ca be made:
+For each of the models cited above, the following considerations can be made:

 Okumura-Hata is relatively easy to use and it is well known for its general reliability, but it has the limitation that ideally the transmitting station should be at least 30 m.
 The model is intended to calculate the media loss over a pixel of terrain at distance d from the transmitter.
 Because of this, if the model is used to calculate interference area, a margin factor should be inserted in the analysis in order to take into account the spatial variability of the electromagnetic field.
 If one applies Okumura-Hata, he must be aware of the limitations on its paramaters, including a maximum distance of 10 km, a minimum BS antenna height of 30 m.
 On the other side, since Okumura-Hata is conceived for frequencies up to 1500 MHz, its frequency range suites the case at hand.
+Within the ECO SEAMCAT tool this is implemented as “Extended Okumura-Hata” and can typically be used for mobile services and other services working in non-LOS/cluttered environments up to 3 GHz.

 ITU-R P. 1546 does not have the limitation on antenna height of the TX (it can be as low as 10 m), but it has a limitation on the minimum distance, that should be at least 1 km.
 This model has the advantage of having built in location and time probabilities, so that it can be directly used for the analysis of interference areas.